We collect and use personal information:

 Whilst the majority of personal information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
 In order to comply with the General Data Protection Regulation, we will inform you whether you are required to provide certain personal information to us or if you have a choice in this.
 Where we are using your personal information only on the basis of your permission you may ask us to stop processing this personal information at any time.

-We hold pupil data in accordance with our retention schedule (link).
+We hold pupil data in accordance with Hampshire County Council's retention schedule.

 We routinely share pupil information with: